Canine Program ($0.1M)

 Polygraphs (funded by Interdiction program)

-- A NAS/ICE partnership to train and equip units.
+- Partnership with ICE to train and equip units.

 - Powerful tool against corruption.